rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 Once the installation is completed you can use the following commands:

+Note: All launcher commands start an isolated, temporary Chrome profile (user-data-dir) and automatically clean it up after the browser window is closed.

-- `chrome-default`: Opens a Chrome instance with default settings.
+- `chrome-default`: Opens a Google Chrome for Testing instance with default settings.
-- `chrome-3pcd`: Opens a Chrome instance with third-party cookies blocked.
+- `chrome-3pcd`: Opens a Google Chrome for Testing instance with third-party cookies blocked.
-- `chrome-default-ps`: Opens a Chrome instance with third-party cookies enabled and PSAT installed.
+- `chrome-default-ps`: Opens a Google Chrome for Testing instance with third-party cookies enabled and PSAT installed.
-- `chrome-3pcd-ps`: Opens a Chrome instance with third-party cookies blocked and the Privacy Sandbox extension installed.
+- `chrome-3pcd-ps`: Opens a Google Chrome for Testing instance with third-party cookies blocked and PSAT installed.
-- `chrome-pat` : Opens a Chrome instance with Private Advertising Testing enabled.
+- `chrome-pat` : Opens a Google Chrome for Testing instance with Private Advertising Testing enabled.
-- `chrome-pat-ps` : Opens a Chrome instance with Private Advertising Testing enabled and the Privacy Sandbox Analysis Tool extension installed.
+- `chrome-pat-ps` : Opens a Google Chrome for Testing instance with Private Advertising Testing enabled and the Privacy Sandbox Analysis Tool (PSAT) extension installed.
+- `chrome-prt`: Opens your locally installed Desktop Google Chrome with IP Protection/PRT features enabled.
+Optional flags: `--stable`, `--dev`, or `--canary` to manually select the installed channel.

+Note about Chrome PRT: IP Protection features are not available on Google Chrome for Testing.
+For PRT testing, the launcher uses your locally installed Desktop Google Chrome (Stable, Dev, or Canary).
+Channel selection can be controlled manually via flags: `--stable`, `--dev`, or `--canary`.

 #### Updating the PSAT Launcher script